gridscale/gsclient-go/README.md

 	* (GetTemplateByName) No official endpoint, but gives a template which matches the exact name given.

 Note: The functions in this list can be called with a Client type.

+## Known Issues
+The following issues are known to us:
+* L3security isn't read in the network relation of a server.
+* The autorecovery attribute of a server can't be changed with this client.